-All application materials for the M.D.-M.S.
-Program must be submitted by email to Carmen J. Tapia, Center for Translational Science Activities (CTSA) predoctoral education specialist, by 5 p.m. on March 1.
+Please email all application materials for the M.D.-M.S.
+Program to the predoctoral education specialist, Center for Clinical and Translational Science (CCaTS), by 5 p.m. on March 1.

-A small number of competitive awards for the M.D.-M.S.
+A small number of competitive funding awards for the M.D.-M.S.
 Program are available each year.
 You will automatically be considered for an award when your application is reviewed.